One Person Killed & Multiple People Injured In I-4 Crash In Polk County

 Lakeland, Florida – The Florida Highway Patrol is currently working a crash involving a fatality.
 According to reports, the accident occurred at 5:03 pm near MM 26, near the Hillsborough County line on I-4.
 The crash involved a red 2004 minivan which reportedly rear-ended a 2018 Chevy FDOT Road Ranger pick-up truck.
 According to FHP, the Road Ranger had cones deployed and was stopped on the inside shoulder behind a white, 2016 Lexus, which had a flat tire.
 The mini-van did not move over as required by Florida law, but for unknown reasons veered into the inside shoulder striking the Road Ranger truck, which propelled into the Lexus.

-The male driver of the minivan died at the scene.
-A female passenger in the minivan is in critical condition at Lakeland Regional Health Medical Center.
+The male driver of the minivan, Joseph Schoenbauer, 72, of Apopka, died at the scene.
+A female passenger in the minivan, Winifred Schoenbauer, 66, is in critical condition at Lakeland Regional Health Medical Center.
 The driver of the Road Ranger vehicle suffered minor injuries & was transported to Lakeland Regional Health Medical Center.
 The Lexus driver was uninjured.

-The name of the driver killed is not being released at this time, pending notification of next of kin.
+Some news organizations had reported that a female had died during the crash.
+That information was inaccurate.
+As of the last briefing by the Florida Highway Patrol only Mr. Schoenbauer has been identified as a fatality victim.

 We will update as more information is released.